 Developing sanitation for low-income communities

 Since the Kenyan government devolved many of its functions to the 47 counties, the counties have not had the experience or resources to concentrate on providing sanitation services.
 We’re helping to change this dynamic in Nakuru County so that sanitation services are created for low-income communities.
-We’re doing this by helping to develop appropriate legal structures and supporting the work of Environmental Health Officers.
+We’re doing this by helping to develop appropriate legal structures and supporting the work of Public Health Officers.

 We have also begun a pilot of a sanitation surcharge on water customers which would fund sanitation services in low-income areas.
 The pilot was developed following Willingness to Pay findings through the Kenya Urban Sanitation Research Initiative.